 In the photo below I added 4' wide shelving units for a total of about 48 sf of storage.
 In addition the the shelving I incorporated some miscellaneous antique box cabinets into the mix.

 Hung a non-parallel ladder over the kidney bean shaped party table.

 From what I can tell tools are organized by "high-end, nice to use", "older ones that get the job done", and "decorative ones, that look pretty."

 Mini clay pots find homes on the window sill over the sink.

-Other items on my 2013 to do are as follows:
+Other items on my to do list are:

 Finish installing interior crown molding and window casing.
 Then paint.